In the Aftermath: Plot

 An angel nursing a large egg is sent to an irradiated earth by her older brother Jonathan, with orders to see if mankind can be saved.
 On earth, two surviving soldiers, Frank and Goose, scavenge for supplies, oxygen, and water.
 Goose finds a mysterious feather fall from the sky, but Frank tells him to just continue onward.
 They find an abandoned building and Frank goes further in.
 Frank runs into a reclusive and violent soldier.
 The recluse knocks Frank out and steals his hazmat suit.
 Soon after, the recluse impersonates Frank and extorts Goose.
 Goose is shot dead and Frank carries his body to an isolated shelter.
 As Frank struggles to survive, the angel appears to him in a vision, as she then deliberates the consequences of using her power to rescue the human race.

-Frank wakes up in an enclosed clinic and appearently healed from various injuries.
+Frank wakes up in an enclosed clinic and apparently healed from various injuries.
 The doctor who nursed him back to health, Sarah Fallsburg, comes in and states she locked Frank in a room to protect his supply of clean air.
 Angel reports back to her brother, who continue to muse about what to do with her egg.
 They see phantoms of prior soldiers and shadowy fish, looking on with fear.
 Back on earth, Frank and Sarah share a cordial toast.
 Frank heads out of the room to play her a song on the piano.
 Sarah is reminded of her life before the apocalypse and sees the angel walking near the ruins.
 Angel interprets the song as a call to her and falls into a trance.
 Coming out of it, she muses more on her status and how the song affected her.
 Frank cuts off the song after noticing Sarah leave his gaze.
 Sarah states she was only wistful and the two head to bed.
 The angel also heads to rest after a long day as well.